-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact а.
-California Register of Historic Resources, or in a local register of historic resources as defined in Public Resources Code Section 5020.1(k)? b.
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a.
+Listed or eligible for a listing in the California Register of Historic Resources, or in a local register of historic resources as defined in Public Resources Code Section 5020.1(k)? b.
 A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1 (In applying the criteria asset fort in this Section, the lead agency shall consider the significance of the resource to a California Native American Tribe)?